 Country: Australia 🇦🇺

-Chris has over 30 years Cinematography and Photography experience.
-His short films represented Australia at World Expo Japan 2025.
-Nine of his works showed daily on the big screen fronting the Australia Pavilion over 180 days to more than 26 million visitors.
+Chris has over 35 years Cinematography and Photography experience.
+His short films represented Australia at World Expo Japan 2025 screening to more than 26 million visitors.
+His work is in permanent exhibitions including in the National Museum of Australia and the Australian War Memorial in Canberra.
 As a person, he has a thirst for adventure including finding fresh landscapes and wildlife to film.
 At 18 he conducted a lone 2 year search for the supposedly extinct Tasmanian Tiger or Thylacine and was recently a contributor to the scientific book of the same name.
-Later in life he led several expeditions through remote Australia to recover equipment from the 1860/61 Burke and Wills expedition, finally being successful on the 3rd attempt by recovering artifacts from their "Return Camp 32."
-Chris has received eleven Jury Commendations in past Siena Awards for his films, including a Highly Commended in 2023.
-He has won 10 gold awards from the Australian Cinematographers Society (ACS) and a total of 37 international award wins for aerial cinematography.
-Chris is an official drone educator for L.A.-based film and television industry hub, Stage32.
+Later in life he led several expeditions through remote Australia to recover equipment from the 1860/61 Burke and Wills expedition, finally being successful in recovering artifacts from their "Return Camp 32."
+Chris has received eleven Jury Commendations in past Siena Awards for his films, including 2 Highly Commended.
+He has won 10 gold awards from the Australian Cinematographers Society (ACS) and a total of 38 international award wins for aerial cinematography.
+Chris is an official drone educator for L.A.-based film and television industry hub, Stage32 and is on the national executive of the Australian Location Managers Guild.